Basil0X7/problem-solving/README.md

 this is some problem solving

-Zigzag Conversion in python is not combletes yet

 ### Two Sum
 give him an array and a number and he searches for the result of adding two numbers inside the array and enters that number